Information Technology Services

 The following information will help you select software that will be compatible with software in labs and other places on campus.

 - Updated anti-virus software is required for all computers connected to Harding's network.
 It doesn't matter what anti-virus software you use, as long as it it current and up-to-date.
 This includes Macintosh computers.

 - An operating system with up-to-date security patches is also required to be connected to Harding's network.

 - The Microsoft Office Suite is used in all public computing labs.
 This is the standard for academic use.
 Current Harding students may download Office 365 for free by following the link in Pipeline.

 Student Support - DormNet

 Service provided by Harding’s Student Support & Communications department that brings the Internet and the campus network directly to a student’s personal computer is called DormNet.
-Dorm residents have access to the Internet in their rooms through a wired connection.
-Wireless access is available in the Village Apartments and the Legacy Apartments.
+Dorm residents have access to the Internet in their rooms through a wireless or a wired connection.

 Student Support & Communications also operates the DormNet Help Desk.
 The DormNet Help Desk is open from 11:00 a.m. to 10:00 p.m.
 Monday through Thursday, and from 11:00 a.m. to 5:00 p.m. on Friday.
 Contact them at 501-279-4545 or at email@example.com.
 You can follow their blog at dormnet.blogspot.com.